TrustMark, Checkatrade, mybuilder, Ratedpeople... Is it worth it?

 Checkatrade has grown to become one of the UK's most recognisable review brands for tradespeople since it was founded in 1998.
 Last year alone, more than six million customers from across the country used the service to source a trusted, reputable tradesperson for their needs.

 Although customers are given free, unrestricted access to the site, there is a charge for businesses to be listed.
 Membership starts from as little as £12 per week with payments spread over a convenient number of months and taken by Direct Debit.
+Checkatrade publishes all feedback whether is good and bad, for you and your competitors.

 It boasts some pretty impressive figures too – more than one million jobs are posted each year by homeowners which are taken on by their recommended list of over 50,000 tradespeople.

-The site covers almost every trade sector imaginable with businesses from more than 30 different skill sets available.
+The site covers almost every trade sector imaginable with companies from more than 30 different skill sets available.
 Each time a job is carried out, the customer leaves a review on your profile for future potential customers to see.

 Partially due to the lead generation element, members must pay an annual subscription to be a part of the service as well as a small charge each time a quote or proposal is submitted.